uashivam/Boardgame/README.md

 - Schema.sql file to customize the schema and input initial data
 - Thymeleaf Fragments to reduce redundancy of repeating HTML elements (head, footer, navigation)

-## How to Run

-1. Clone the repository
-2. Open the project in your IDE of choice
-3. Run the application
-4. To use initial user data, use the following credentials.
-  - username: bugs    |     password: bunny (user role)
-  - username: daffy   |     password: duck  (manager role)
-5. You can also sign-up as a new user and customize your role to play with the application! 😊